“I don’t think I would have landed on my feet as quickly as I did without PCK.”

 For Richard, being in the program was the best way to transition back into society.
 “Prison life is an extremely controlled environment.
 Going from making no decisions to making decisions about everything is overwhelming.
 With PCK, you make incremental changes back toward that life you’re accustomed to living, which is really helpful — I can’t stress the importance enough.”

-To date, the collaboration has enabled 19 minimum security, non-violent, short-term inmates (those with six months or less remaining in their sentence) the opportunity to attend PCK – and the opportunity for a second chance at life.
+To date, the program has has enabled 19 minimum security, non-violent, short-term inmates (those with six months or less remaining in their sentence) and more than 800 others, the opportunity to attend PCK – and the opportunity for a second chance at life.

 “A lot of us have made a mistake and done our time.
 I think we deserve an equal chance to try to put our lives back together.”